 1. DICTATION -Your teacher will read a little part of The Frog and the Ox back to you.
 Please listen carefully!
 After your teacher reads once, she will read slowly again and include the punctuation marks.
+Your task will be to write down the sentences as your teacher reads them one by one.
+Modify according to student level.
+Note that dictations are not spelling tests.
+Difficult words can be spelled on the board prior to dictation.
+He may be a little bit taller than I, but I could easily make myself as broad.
+Just you see!
+4

-Your task will be to write down the sentences as your teacher reads them one by one. , 2.
-SENTENCE PLAY- A. So the Frog took a deep breath, and blew and blew and blew, and swelled and swelled and swelled.
+2. SENTENCE PLAY- A. So the Frog took a deep breath, and blew and blew and blew, and swelled and swelled and swelled.
 What if the Frog didn't take a deep breath but instead shot out his tongue?
 The sentence might now read, So the Frog shot out his tongue, and licked and licked and licked, and grinned and grinned and grinned.
 Follow the same pattern in the following sentences by repeating verbs -the action words. i.
 What might happen if the Frog took a big jump?
-The Frog took a big jump and ii.
+The Frog took a big jump and - Sample sentence: The Frog took a big jump and flipped and flipped and flipped, and crashed and crashed. ii.
 What if the Frog started to sing?
-The Frog started to sing and
+The Frog started to sing and Sample sentence: The Frog started to sing and chirped and chirped and chirped, and croaked and croaked.

-B. He may be a little bit taller than I, but I could easily make myself as broad ad

-What a silly boast for a frog to make about an ox!
-Now it's your turn to

-write an equally conceited boast.
+В. He may be a little bit taller than I, but I could easily make myself as broad What a silly boast for a frog to make about an ox!
+Now it's your turn to write an equally conceited boast.

-i.
-Using the underlined sentence as a model, write a boast for a snail

-about a racehorse.

-"She may be a little bit than I, but t I

-could easily"

-ii.
-Using the underlined sentence as a model, write a boast for a beggar •

-about a king.

-"He may be a little bitthan I, but Ι

-could easily"

-iii.
-Using the underlined sentence as a model, write your own boast for a

-mouse about a cat.
+, , Wi write an equally conceited boast. i.
+Using the underlined s sentence as a model, write a boast for a snail about a racehorse.
+Sample sentence: She may be a little bit "She may be a little bit taller than I, but I could easily outrun her. than I, but I could easily ii.
+Using the underlined s sentence as a model, write a boast for a beggar about a king.
+"He may be a little bit Sample sentence: He may be a little bit better dressed than I, but I could easily buy a crown as nice as his. than I, but I could easily " • iii.
+Using the underlined sentence as a model, write your own boast for a mouse about a cat.
+Sample sentence: She ma wrestle her to the ground by be a little bit sharper in the teeth than I, i but I could easily